5 Remedies to solve sleep problems

 5 ways to solve sleep problems

 Do you recognize yourself in one or more of the causes we just described?
 Or do you regularly take a sleeping pill yourself?
 Don't worry.
-By following certain methods, you will eventually sleep much better than you do today and solve your sleeping problems.
+By following certain methods, you will eventually sleep much better than you do today and you solve your sleeping problems.

 1) Follow a fixed rhythm